visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 	<img width="400" src="../img/demo-thumb-heatmap.jpg">
 </p>

-In this deck.gl release, we have added two layers of the "auto-aggregating" type that was introduced with `ScreenGridLayer` in deck.gl v3.
-These layers go beyond simply displaying user data on the map.
+deck.gl v4 introduces two new "auto-aggregating" layers that complement the `ScreenGridLayer` from deck.gl v3.
 The `GridLayer` and `HexagonLayer` draw equal-area rectangular or hexagonal cells.
-However, they don't draw one cell per data point like most deck.gl layers do.
-They first aggregate (or "bin") the user-provided data points into these cells, and then draw the cells using the aggregated values, effectively rendering grid-based **heatmaps**.
+These layers go beyond directly displaying the supplied data on the map, in that they don't draw one cell per data point, like most deck.gl layers do.
+They first aggregate (or "bin") the user-provided data points into cells, and then draw the cells using the aggregated values to control properties like color and height, effectively rendering grid-based **heatmaps**.

 Aggregation is an exiciting new direction for deck.gl as we want to not only provide layers that are visually compelling to our users, but are also ***smart***.

-Finally, note that the new `GridLayer` and `HexagonLayer` are different from the existing `ScreenGridLayer` provided in the previous version as both the rendered geometry and the aggregation boundaries are in **world coordinates** rather than screen coordinates.
+Finally, note that the new `GridLayer` and `HexagonLayer` are different from the existing `ScreenGridLayer` as both the rendered geometry and the aggregation boundaries are in world coordinates rather than screen coordinates.
 Another difference is that the new layers also support both 2D and 3D cells.

 ## Layer extrusion and lighting